pomerium/documentation/content/docs/k8s/reference.md

                 </p>
                 <p>

-                    JWTClaimHeaders convert claims from the assertion token into HTTP headers.
-We recommend you only use it for compatibility with legacy applications, and use JWT assertion header directly for new applications, read more at https://www.pomerium.com/docs/topics/getting-users-identity
+                    JWTClaimHeaders convert claims from the assertion token into HTTP headers and adds them into JWT assertion header.
+Please make sure to read <a href="https://www.pomerium.com/docs/topics/getting-users-identity"> Getting User Identity</a> guide.
                 </p>

             </td>